viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }
 ```

-We coald even nest the expect expression as in
+We could even nest the expect expression as in

 ```c++
 expected<int> f2(int i, int j, int k)